New Study from PRMA – Deep Inferior Epigastric Lymph Node Basis Successful Donor Site for VLNT

 This study provides evidence that lymph nodes taken from the DIEP flap donor site are a viable option.

-You can read the study in its entirety HERE, or read the abstract below:
+You can read the abstract below:

 Introduction: Breast cancer-related extremity lymphedema is a potentially devastating condition.
 Vascularized lymph node transfer (VLNT) has shown benefit in lymphedema treatment.
 Due to concerns over potential iatrogenic complications, various donor sites have been described.
 The current study aims at defining the deep inferior epigastric lymph node basin as a novel donor site for VLNT.